RockLogicGmbH/.github/.github/pull_request_template.md

 ## 📝 **Validation Notes**

-_Summarize findings and confirm whether the change has no adverse security effects._
+[REPLACE_ME: Summarize findings and confirm whether the change has no adverse security effects]

 ---